nmuscolino/CS495_EEG_Visualization/README.md

 Use these testing procedures when testing the app locally hosted and when hosting on the internet.

+<h2>Test Procedures (Sprint 3)</h2>

+In addition to test procedures from Sprint 2, it is important to test creating user accounts and switching between them.
+Upon creating a new account from the signup page, check the Django admin panel to ensure the new user account was added to the database.
+(Admin accounts must be created from the console using Django commands, or existing admins can give other accounts admin roles.)
+Logging in and out and switching between users should be a straightforward process.

+Check to ensure that only scans uploaded by the current user are shown in the table.
+Verify which scans belong to each user from the admin panel.

+To test the app's performance, try uploading several files consecutively to ensure it can handle multiple uploads in quick succession.
+Confirm error messaging is working by attempting to upload without providing a name or a file.

+To test the visualization, try switching between available scans very quickly and adjusting the perspective in the visualization window.
+Ensure the frame rate remains consistent and the web app does not slow down.

 <h2>Note:</h2>

 We followed a tutorial on DigitalOcean's website to learn how to host the web app using Nginx and Gunicorn. <br>